Electric Current Control of Helimagnetic Chirality from a Multidomain State in the Helimagnet MnAu$_2$

 In summary, we demonstrated that an electric current with a magnitude lower than the threshold for chirality reversal drives a transition from a multidomain state, where two chiral domains coexist equally, to a uniform chiral state within a certain range of temperature and magnetic field in the helimagnet MnAu$_2$.
 Numerical calculations based on a two-dimensional Heisenberg model and the Landau-Lifshitz-Gilbert equation support the experimental observations.
 These results indicate that helimagnetic domain walls are quite mobile under electric current, implying that the pinning potential is much smaller than the energy required for domain nucleation.
 In addition, these observations suggest that electric current exerts an effective force on helimagnetic domain walls depending on their chirality configuration under a magnetic field, which may be useful for the manipulation of domain walls.
-These results may pave an avenue for future helimagnetic spintronics utilizing their domain walls, such as racetrack memory \cite{parkin_Racetrack,tomasello_SkLRacetrack}.
+As suggested above, the dynamics of domain walls have been extensively investigated for ferromagnets, and novel spintronic devices that exploit domain-wall motion, such as racetrack memory, have been proposed and developed \cite{parkin_Racetrack,kumar_DWmemory_review,tomasello_SkLRacetrack}.
+The present observation indicates that helimagnets may also exhibit similar domain-wall dynamics, potentially opening a pathway toward helimagnetic spintronics based on domain-wall manipulation.